National Register of Historic Places listings in Inyo County, California

 This is a list of the National Register of Historic Places listings in Inyo County, California.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Inyo County, California, United States.
-Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a Google map.
+Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in an online map.

-There are 17 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
+There are 19 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.